shawn-crigger/rest-api-penn/README.md

 # REST API TEST

-This is a very simple REST API using only PDO as the database connection, with only the packages SLIMPHP 4 and PHPUNIT required installed.
+This is a very simple REST API using only PDO as the database connection, with only the packages SLIMPHP 4 and PHPUNIT required installed all this information is included in the Project Wiki with a little more details like example responses.

 ## Install and Setup